Using Snell Library

-While Snell Library undergoes renovations, spaces will be in flux, and certain spaces will not be accessible for use, including Room 90, the Archives and Special Collections Reading Room, and the Alumni Reading Room.
+While Snell Library undergoes renovations, spaces will be in flux, and certain spaces will not be accessible for use.
 In order to preserve as much seating and study space as possible, access during the renovation is available to current Northeastern University students, faculty and staff with a valid Husky Card only.

 See our visitor access policy for more information.

 Snell Library Code of Conduct

 We ask that members of the Northeastern community respect the rights of others to study in Snell Library throughout the building and limit disruptive behavior.
-Disruptive devices, such as music or video players with headphones that leak sound, may not be used in the library.
+Disruptive devices, such as music or video players with headphones that leak sound, should not be used in the library.
 Disruptive patrons may be asked to leave the building by Library staff.

-Those who wish to work in groups should please restrict themselves to the first or second floors.
+Those who wish to work in groups should please be mindful of others working in their immediate area.
 Group Study Rooms can be booked in advance.
-Other library spaces available to be reserved can be found on the rooms and spaces pace.
+Other library spaces available to be reserved can be found on the rooms and spaces page.
 Spaces can also be reserved throughout campus through Spaces at Northeastern.